 Touring had always been a problem, particularly in the U.S. They were all solid musicians and singers, but reproducing the records onstage – especially the dense, layered harmonies – was difficult.
 Additionally, they were sharing bills with prog and hard-rock bands.
 To avoid getting booed offstage, they would often have to play sets consisting largely of extended boogie jams or covers.
 Dave Mason’s “Feelin’ Alright” and Little Richard’s hits always worked, but at a time when originality and innovation in rock was in high demand, it reflected badly on Badfinger, who were still having difficulty shaking the "next Beatles" tag.

 Around the time they started work on No Dice, they hired Stan Polley, a New York-based businessman with some experience in the music industry, to look after their money.
 Their agreement gave him power to negotiate all contracts, and he kept the members on salary throughout this time, paying them out of the royalties he was collecting on their behalf.

-By 1972, Apple was still in turmoil.
+By 1972, Apple was falling apart.
 With Badfinger owing the label one last record, Polley looked for a new company where he could get more favorable terms for his clients.
 He found one in Warner Bros., which signed the group to a $3 million deal for six albums in three years.
 It would start as soon as their contract with Apple expired.